 \section{Blocking sets}

-In Section \ref{sec_intro} we have introduced the notion $b_q(r,h,f;s)$ for the minimum size of an $s$-fold blocking set of $(h-1)$-spaces with respect to subspaces of codimension $f$, i.e.\ the minimum number of $(h-1)$-spaces in $\PG(r-1,q)$ such that each subspace of codimension $f$ contains at least $s$ members.
-If we additionally assume that the maximum multiplicity of an $(h-1)$-space is $m$, then we use the notation $b_q(r,h,f;s,m)$ for the maximum possible cardinality.
+In Section \ref{sec_intro} we have introduced the notion $b_q(r,h,f;s)$ for the minimum size of an $s$-fold blocking set of $(h-1)$-spaces with respect to subspaces of codimension $f$.
+Recall that this is the minimum number of $(h-1)$-spaces in $\PG(r-1,q)$ such that each subspace of codimension $f$ contains at least $s$ members.
+If we additionally assume that the maximum multiplicity of an $(h-1)$-space is $m$, then we use the notation $b_q(r,h,f;s,m)$ for the minimum possible cardinality.
 So, we obviously have $b_q(r,h,f;s,m)\ge b_q(r,h,f;s,m')$ and $b_q(r,h,f;s,m)\ge b_q(r,h,f;s)$ for all $m,m'\in\N$ with $m\le m'$.
-We remark that allowing subspaces of projective dimension smaller than $h-1$ would not decrease those numbers.
-A straight forward counting argument gives a first lower bound.
+We note that allowing subspaces of projective dimension smaller than $h-1$ would not decrease those numbers.
+A straightforward counting argument gives a first lower bound.

 \begin{lemma} We have